 After I showed Amy Sara Barielles’ adorable video for the song, “I Choose You,” we both agreed that it would be a perfect “first dance” song.
 And of course I had to have a few songs from Glee, including the song I chose to honor our bridal party and everyone else who helped to pull the day together.

 Follow the links below to view the songs on YouTube or to purchase them on iTunes.

 Reception – Significant Moments

 The video is a must-see!

 For our honeymoon, we spent an entire week at Disney World in Florida, which gave us the chance to visit all our favorite parks and to relax a bit in the pool.
 We went to Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom as well as to both sides of Universal Studios, and we stayed at the lovely Disney resort of Port Orleans.

 When we arrived, we were given newlywed pins reading “Happily Ever After,” which we wore each day, and we were floored by how many Disney cast members and Universal park attendants went out of their way to say “congratulations” to us!

-Below are a few of our favorite photos from the trip (also available on this Google Photos album: A&C HONEYMOON).
-Click to enlarge:
+We put a few of our favorite photos from the honeymoon trip on this Google Photos album: A&C HONEYMOON).